dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

  types](https://github.blog/wp-content/uploads/2022/09/unexpectedcopilot3.gif?w=1024&resize=1024%2C576)\

-But there are still many unanswered questions about this capability.
+But there are still many unanswered questions about this capability!
 How often, and in what situations, can LLM's write correct code entirely on their own?
-And maybe more importantly, but harder to
+And, maybe more importantly, but harder to
 answer: Do LLM's "understand" the code they are writing?

+\AT{ this paragraph sounds like we're talking about CoT, not activations}
 Understanding is a tricky concept to measure.
-Some would say that LLM's can't have understanding, because they aren't biological organisms with sentience.
-But they certainly have something akin to "thought processes": chains of predictions that determine their final outputs.
+Some would argue that sentience precedes understanding, and so that LLM's can't have understanding, because they aren't biological organisms with sentience.
+But they certainly have something akin to
+"thought processes": chains of predictions that determine their final outputs.
 Recently, it's become possible to study these processes more deeply, measuring internal "beliefs" of the model as they think.
 This